top of page

 The Bike M’Eats Café was created to complement the vision of The Bike Sanctuary—not just as a dealership, but as a destination.
 We wanted to offer a space where bikers could meet, eat, and hang out.
 With no prior experience in the catering industry, thorough market research and mystery shopping were essential in shaping a solid business plan.
 The brand needed to feel connected to The Bike Sanctuary while standing confidently on its own—and that balance of familiarity and individuality was central to its identity.

-Putting Our Cafe On The Map
+Putting The Cafe On The Map

 Location services have become an integral part of modern search behaviour.
 “Near me” queries have risen exponentially, along with the impact of AI-driven search results—making a strong presence on geo-enabled platforms absolutely essential.